( of )

 This is the most easily recognized visual field abnormality—a bitemporal hemianopia.
 It is the signature of an extrinsic or intrinsic lesion compressing, inflaming, infarcting, or expanding the optic chiasm.

-Actually, the most common cause of chiasmal damage is a mass lesion: pituitary adenoma, meningioma, and aneurysm in adults; craniopharyngioma and pilocytic astrocytoma in children.
-Why do such lesions produce this defect pattern?
-Because the crossing axons in the optic chiasm are especially vulnerable to any kind of insult!
-Patients are slow to notice the defects because the nasal field of each eye almost completely covers the temporal field of the other eye.
-Although they may eventually sense that peripheral vision is compromised, more often patients present with decreased vision in one eye because the lesion also compromises the function of an optic nerve.
-Visual fields may show a combination of nerve fiber bundle defects and temporal hemianopic defects (“junction pattern”).
+Patients are slow to notice these bitemporal defects because the nasal field of each eye almost completely covers the temporal field of the other eye.
+Although patients may eventually sense that peripheral vision is compromised, more often they present with decreased vision in one eye because the lesion has also compromised the function of an optic nerve.
+In those patients, visual fields often show a combination of nerve fiber bundle defects and temporal hemianopic defects (“junction pattern”)

 Incorrect